andersmurphy/andersmurphy-blog/resources/posts/2025-04-07-clojure-realtime-collaborative-web-apps-without-clojurescript.md

 That app had zero ClojureScript!
 What's even more wild is it had zero user written client side JS.
 Instead it uses [Datastar](https://data-star.dev).
 A tiny 11.4kb (brotli compressed) JS framework that lets you write reactive web apps with simple server side rendering.

-I've rolled my own opinionated mini set of Datastar helpers that builds on dataof server side rendering. called [hyperlith](https://github.com/andersmurphy/hyperlith), but Datastar itself is both backend language and framework agnostic.
+I've rolled my own opinionated Clojure mini framework that builds on Datastar called [hyperlith](https://github.com/andersmurphy/hyperlith), but Datastar itself is both backend language and framework agnostic.

 ## The same model as React

-With Datastar you can still use the same `view = f (state)` model the only difference is only the `view` is on the client `f` and `state` can stay on the server.
+With Datastar you can still use the same `view = f (state)` model the difference is  the `view` is on the client `f (state)` stays on the server.

-Lets start with a minimal shim, this is for the initial page load.
+Lets start with a minimal shim, this is for the initial page load:

 ```clojure
 (def default-shim-handler